 Early History of the Edgle family

-Another 171 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Edgle research.
+Another 86 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgle History in all our PDF Extended History products and printed products wherever possible.

 Edgle Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Edgle include Edgell, Eggell, Edgle, Edgele, Edgelle, Edgill, Edghill and many more.

 Early Notables of the Edgle family (pre 1700)